aerogear/native-android-example/README.md

 ```

 - The next step would be to configure the notification handler.
 This class will implement the MessageHandler interface.
-- The method to look at here is `onMessage()` which handles what happens when the device receives a message.
-This function is called both times, when the application is in the Foreground and in the Background.
+- `onMessage()` method handles what happens when the device receives a message.
+This function is called when the application is in the foreground and in the background.
 - `notify()` sets up how the message should be displayed in the top notification area.
-The activity that is opened when the user clicks on the notifications is configured here.
+The activity that is opened when the user clicks on the notifications is configured here as well.
 Other information such as title and icon can also be set at this time.

 ```java
 package com.m.push;